 Numeric columns support a slightly different set of filtering options, dealing with numeric ranges (although they still support the Values filter):

-When filtering numeric columns, comparison operators are drawn on top text entry boxes to to clarify whether the numeric ranges are inclusive or exclusive.
+When filtering numeric columns, comparison operators are drawn on top text entry boxes to clarify whether the numeric ranges are inclusive or exclusive.
 For example, this filter will find all track features whose Start position is strictly greater than 100,000 and strictly less than 200,000:

 If you invert the filter (by checking the Not checkbox), it will now find all track features whose Start position is less than or equal to 100,000, as well as those whose Start position is greater than or equal to 200,000: